Nazareth College (Michigan): Closure

 The Nazareth College Board of Trustees announced their decision to close the college in April 1991.
 The college closed slowly over the course of the next 18 months, allowing many students to finish their degrees.
 Ownership of the physical college campus reverted to the Sisters of Saint Joseph.
 The Sisters wanted to find a purpose for the buildings that fit with their mission of service.
 Connors, Dooley and Albers Halls have been leased to Kalamazoo County Health and Community Services Department.
 Borgess Medical Center purchased the athletic center and has converted it into Borgess Health and Fitness Center.
-Unfortunately a purpose for the administration building and the library could not be found and they were torn down in 1995 and 1996, respectively.
+A purpose for the administration building and the library could not be found and they were torn down in 1995 and 1996, respectively.

 The college seal, that was inlaid in the main floor of the administration building, was saved and is now on display on the grounds of former campus.
 It is located on the west side of the main entrance road to Nazareth, close to where the administration building was.